 "Garby loved the Kaiser Chiefs," says Simon.
 "So to have them show up on the night and surprise all of the guests was a perfect way to celebrate his life with family and friends.

 "I was honoured to host the night alongside Steve’s family.
 They’ve been instrumental in Team Garby’s fundraising and I know Steve would be so proud of them."

 The night raised over £42k and helped the team smash their target.

-Good luck Team Garby, and thank you for all your incredible support over the last three years!
+Good luck Team Garby, and thank you for all your incredible support over the last five years!